aditya-adiraju/aditya-adiraju/README.md

 - 🏁🗒️ [**ctf-diary**](https://github.com/aditya-adiraju/capture-the-flag) & [**team diary**](https://github.com/mmm-team/public-writeups/): A series of (sort of) up to date writeups for fun cybersecurity challenges from various CTFs
 - ⚔️ 🚢 [**Battleship**](): An Object-oriented implementation of Battleship (the game) using *Java* and *JUnit*

+(I promise that I used emojis before the LLMs thought it was cool :P)
 ### Reach Out On
 I love working on projects and helping people out, contact me at any of the following:

 - **Email**: `adiraju<at>student<dot>ubc<dot>ca`
 - [**LinkedIn**](https://linkedin.com/in/adityaadiraju)